haim-io/cypress-image-diff/README.md

 If there are wanted changes to the application in test and if we need to update baseline images, you can follow the steps in [CLI](./docs/CLI.md) documentation to update the baselines.

-Alternatively you can delete the baseline image that you wish to be updated and rerun the tests, this will create a new baseline image with the updated image.
+Alternatively, you can delete the baseline image that you wish to be updated and rerun the tests, this will create a new baseline image with the updated image.

 ### Folder structure